EquitableLettersSP/ELSP/CODE_OF_CONDUCT.md

 - Revealing information reviewed in confidence.
 - Publishing others' private information, such as a physical or email address, without their explicit permission.
-- Disregarding the comments offered by reviewer(s) with intention of making a letter/recommendation more equitable.
+- Violation of the confidentiality of the review process without the consent of all of the involved parties.
 - Not adhering to the guidelines for submitters and reviews (LINK HERE).
-- ADDITIONS

 ## Enforcement Responsibilities